In this step-by-step guide, you will learn to configure AWS Load Balancer Controller on EKS with detailed workflows and configurations.

 Use the following command to store the Role ARN as an environment variable for the upcoming configuration.

-In Step 2, we create a trust policy for the Pod Identity Agent, and this agent will be present in the EKS cluster.
+In Step 2, we created a trust policy for the Pod Identity Agent.
+This agent runs inside the EKS cluster and is responsible for providing IAM permissions to Pods through their Service Accounts.

-Follow the below commands to create the Service Account
+Run the following commands to create the Service Account:

 export SERVICE_ACCOUNT=aws-load-balancer-controller